davettt/local-task-manager/README.md

    - Archive files older than 45 days are automatically deleted on server startup
    - No data is lost - all completed tasks are preserved in archive files or can be restored

+7. **Customize Settings** (Optional)
+   - Click the "⚙️" settings button in the top-right corner
+   - Choose from 4 tabs to customize your experience:

+   **7.1 General Tab**
+   - **Timezone**: Select your timezone (auto-detected from browser)
+     - When you travel, the app detects timezone changes and prompts you to update
+     - Choose "Keep Current" to save the detected timezone with auto-detected date format
+     - Choose "Update All" to shift existing task times to the new timezone
+   - **Date Format**: Choose how dates are displayed
+     - MM/DD/YYYY (US format)
+     - DD/MM/YYYY (EU/UK format)
+     - YYYY-MM-DD (ISO format)
+   - **Time Format**: Choose between 12-hour (AM/PM) or 24-hour display
+   - Changes apply to all task dates/times throughout the app

+   **7.2 Daily Routine Tab**
+   - Create up to 10 customizable daily checklist items
+   - Each item has: label, emoji icon, and enabled/disabled toggle
+   - Add new items with the "+ Add Item" button
+   - Delete items with the "×" button
+   - Delete old items with the "×" button
+   - These items reset daily and help you track your daily workflow

+   **7.3 Terminal Mantra Tab**
+   - **Terminal Username**: Customize the username in the terminal prompt (default: "user")
+   - **Terminal Hostname**: Customize the hostname in the terminal prompt (default: "matrix")
+   - **Mantra Text**: Customize the main problem-solving framework displayed at the top
+   - **Mantra Descriptions**: Add detailed hover tooltips for each part of your mantra
+   - Example: Terminal shows `user@matrix:~$ Name it.
+Trace it.
+Fix it.
+Share it.`

+   **7.4 Cleanup Tab**
+   - **Default Cleanup Period**: Set how many days old completed tasks should be before the "CLEAN" button can move them to archive files
+   - Default is 30 days
+   - Helps keep your active task list focused on recent work
+   - Archived tasks are never deleted - they're preserved in daily archive files

+8. **Save and Reset Settings**
+   - Click "Save Settings" to apply all changes (app will refresh automatically)
+   - Click "Reset All to Defaults" to restore all settings to their original values
+   - Settings are saved server-side in `local_data/config.json` and persist across sessions

 ## Development

 ### Scripts